MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/opening-and-assessing-issues.md

 * Create a title that is concise, but provides enough details to quickly give a basic understanding of the issue.
 * Write descriptions that provide as much as detail as possible to help contributors diagnosis the problem.
 Images or videos are a big plus for visual or UI bugs.
 * Make sure to provide steps that can consistently reproduce the problem or bug.
 * Make sure to provide platform and version information.
-Such as device type, OS version, and Unity version.
+Such as device type, operating system, and Unity version.
 * Consider providing an example Unity project that has a isolated reproduction of the bug.
 This is extremely helpful to contributors fixing the issue.

 ## Obtaining the role